 Gram-positive bacteria including MRSA, as well as atypical respiratory tract pathogens

-As fluoroquinolone use has increased, resistance, particularly to older fluoroquinolones, is developing among Enterobacteriaceae, P. aeruginosa, S. pneumoniae, and Neisseria species.
-Nonetheless, fluoroquinolones have many clinical uses (see table Some Clinical Uses of Fluoroquinolones Some Clinical Uses of Fluoroquinolones Fluoroquinolones (see table Fluoroquinolones) exhibit concentration-dependent bactericidal activity by inhibiting the activity of DNA gyrase and topoisomerase, enzymes essential for bacterial... read more ).
+As fluoroquinolone use has increased, resistance, particularly to older fluoroquinolones, is developing among Enterobacterales, P. aeruginosa, S. pneumoniae, and Neisseria species.
+Nonetheless, fluoroquinolones have many clinical uses (see table Some Clinical Uses of Fluoroquinolones Some Clinical Uses of Fluoroquinolones ).

-Fluoroquinolones are no longer recommended for treatment of gonorrhea because of increasing resistance worldwide.
+Fluoroquinolones are no longer recommended for empiric treatment of gonorrhea because of increasing resistance worldwide.
 However, a single dose of ciprofloxacin is highly effective in treating gonococcal infections caused by strains of N. gonorrhoeae that are susceptible to the drug.

 Contraindications to Fluoroquinolones